iamalion/critter-sitter/Proposal/capstone-proposal.md

 - Create pet profile
 - Full CRUD
-- Ability to add at least two animals"
+- Ability to add at least two animals

 #### What tools, frameworks, libraries, APIs, modules and/or other resources (whatever is specific to your track, and your language) will you use to create this MVP?
 List them all here.
 Be specific.